josdejong/mathjs/docs/datatypes/matrices.md

 Outer dimensions of a matrix can be squeezed using the function `squeeze`.
-When getting or setting a subset in a matrix, the subset is automatically squeezed or unsqueezed.
+When getting or setting a single value in a matrix using `subset`, the value is automatically squeezed or unsqueezed too.

 ```js
 // squeeze a matrix